U.N. Secretary-General Ban Ki-moon Appeals to Students

 This fall, the School of Diplomacy and International Relations, in partnership with the United Nations Association of the USA and the UN Foundation, had the honor of welcoming United Nations Secretary-General Ban Ki-moon to Seton Hall as part of its World Leaders Forum speaker series.

 More than 1,100 current and prospective students, alumni, faculty and guests from the University community gathered at Walsh Gymnasium to attend this important event.
 In his remarks, Mr. Ban named climate change, the fight against poverty and human security as the top three challenges facing the global community today.

 “Can the United Nations deliver what the world needs?” he asked his audience.
 Mr. Ban said that change would come gradually with “patience and determination.”
 He noted that the UN Climate Change Conference in Copenhagen “did not meet every expectation of the world, but we made progress.”

 “I receive this degree as a testament to the close ties between the United Nations and Seton Hall and the Whitehead School in particular.”

 U.N.
 Secretary General Ban Ki-moon, speaking at Seton Hall on November 22, 2010

 Prior to his address, Mr. Ban received an honorary degree from Seton Hall's Interim President Gabriel Esteban.
 Mr. Ban also took questions from students and later attended receptions with alumni and special guests.
-Ambassador John Menzies, Dean of the Whitehead School, called the event a “momentous and historic occasion.”
+Ambassador John Menzies, Former Dean of the School of Diplomacy, called the event a “momentous and historic occasion.”